 Few teams have ever achieved the early success of ten Kate Racing.
 In 2001 ten Kate Racing moved from the Dutch national roadracing series to compete in the Supersport class of the Superbike FIM World Championship series.
 Beginning the next season, 2002, ten Kate Racing riders won six WSS Riders’ championships in a row on Honda CBR600RRs.

-Ronald ten Kate engages in one of the most important duties of team owner and manager: product development and marketing support for sponsoring suppliers.
+Ronald ten Kate engages in one of the most important duties of team owner and manager: product development and marketing for sponsoring suppliers.
 Here, at a USA round in 2012, he greets Danny Walker, a representative of Denmark-based brake systems supplier SBS Friction.
 (Walker will himself become a partner and team manager of the Roadrace Factory Team in the US MotoAmerica Racing Series that launched in 2015).

 The outcome of relentless work by a disciplined and highly-skilled team, managed by passionate and dedicated individuals steeped in racing: 10 Rider Championships in 15 years of racing in the WSBK series.